Bank Fraud Defense Lawyer in Tampa

 How is federal bank fraud proven?

-To be convicted of federal bank fraud in the state of Florida, there are a few things that prosecutors must first be able to prove.
+To be convicted of federal bank fraud in Florida, prosecutors must prove:

-- willful intent: Accusers must show that the accused acted willfully and with clear intent to defraud an institution.
+- Willful intent: Feds must show that the accused acted willfully and with clear intent to defraud an institution.

 Do not say anything that might incriminate you.
 Speak with an attorney first.